ka9q/ka9q-radio/docs/airspy.md

 device = airspy
 description = "2m vertical"

-(The sections defining groups of receiver channels are omitted.
-See **ka9q-radio.md** for details on the options for this section.
+The sections defining groups of receiver channels are omitted.
+See **ka9q-radio.md** for details on the options for those sections.

 Multiple instances of *radiod* can run on the same system, provided each has its own front end (they cannot be shared).
 You can have as many as you want, subject to your CPU and USB limits.